Mayor Blackwell

 • Cuyahoga County’s Citizens’ Advisory Council on Equity

-• Northeast Ohio Areawide Coordinating Agency (NOACA).
-Board of Directors.
-Assistant Secretary
+• Assistant Secretary, Northeast Ohio Areawide Coordinating Agency

-• Ohio Municipal League.
-The Mayor’s Association of Ohio.
-President
+• President, Ohio Municipal League, the Mayor’s Association of Ohio

 • The Suburban Water Council of Governments